kalsifer-742/sunray/README.md

 - Vulkan drivers

-- vulkan validation layers (`extra/vulkan-validation-layers` in the arch repos)
+- vulkan validation layers (`extra/vulkan-validation-layers` in the arch repos, `vulkan-validationlayers` in apt)